 Despite being on a trip to such a famous destination, this is one stop that may well leave a mark just as memorable as the canyon itself.

-Speaking of memorable, there's no better place to stay while in town than The Westin Riverwalk, San Antonio.
-Located on the San Antonio Riverwalk and less than 5 minutes' walk from the city centre, this hotel features an on-site Italian restaurant, a spa and an outdoor pool - perfect for relaxing after a long day of driving.
+Speaking of memorable, there's no better place to stay while in town than Omni La Mansion del Rio.
+Located on the San Antonio Riverwalk, this luxury hotel features an on-site restaurant and an outdoor pool - perfect for relaxing after a long day of driving.

-Whilst maintaining a historic feel, this hotel has modern and stylish rooms plus parking.
+The Alamo is a short walk from the hotel.
 The only problem is that you might not want to ever leave!

 Our final stop brings us to a city just 80 miles from our final destination, Flagstaff.
 Known as the city in the pines, while some may be tempted to simply push on to our final destination, I would strongly recommend you hang around and find out exactly how it earned its nickname.